 - From there, catch the jeepney bound for Bagong Palengke or you can go to Batangas Grand Terminal.

-- From Bagmong Palengke take another jeepney bound for Tabanngao Aplaya.
+- When you arrive in Bagong Palengke take another jeepney bound for Tabanngao Aplaya.

-- From Tabangao Aplaya,take the passenger boat going to the island.
-Fare is Php 150.
-The boat leaves at around 8am.
+- In Tabangao Aplaya, take the passenger boat going to the island.
+The fare is Php 150.
+The boat leaves at around

 - Make sure to leave early in the morning to avoid hassle since there are only 1 trip going to the Island.